Who We Are

 Lorraine Lopez earned a Master’s in Public Administration and Bachelor of Science from Marist College in Public Administration.
 She has worked as a Metro Center TAC-D project associate since September 2010.

 Ms. Lopez has over 20 years of experience as an educator.
 Prior to joining the Metro Center, she worked as New York State's program manager of 21st Century Community Learning Centers (CCLC), public school teacher, and a securities research analyst.
 She is a New York State certified Business and Marketing teacher and taught English as a Second Language (ESL), GED, business and computer skills to incarcerated youth and adults.
-Ms. Lopez is also former member of the Fallsburg Central School District Board of Education.
+Ms. Lopez is also a former member of the Fallsburg Central School District Board of Education.

 Catherine Voulgarides earned a Master of Science for Teachers (MST) in Special Education from Pace University in New York City, and Bachelor of Arts degree in economics from of McGill University in Montreal, Canada.
 Ms. Voulgarides is currently a Ph.D. candidate in the Sociology of Education program at NYU.
 She has been at the Metro Center since 2009 in a variety of roles, including serving as a TAC-D project associate over the past year.